Charles Derber: Democracy, authoritarianism, and sociocide

 In a 2024 Truthout interview, Derber and Yale R. Magrass discussed the "deep state" as an entrenched corporate-military-governmental alliance since the American Civil War that upholds class and caste hierarchies, undermining democracy.
 They note the military-industrial complex, through Pentagon ties to contractors like Lockheed Martin and Raytheon, as its core, enabling a permanent garrison state post-WWII that is rooted in America's dual capitalist and racial legacies that influenced authoritarian regimes, including Nazis.
 Tracing this through the Gilded Age, Jim Crow, and post-WWII "garrison state," they highlight bipartisan roles, growth of the military-industrial complex under Bill Clinton and Barack Obama, Republican deregulation under Ronald Reagan and racial appeals under Donald Trump which fueled neofascism and identity politics over class solidarity.
 They advocate "left populism," drawing from abolitionism, 1930s labor movements, and Occupy Wall Street, to foster interracial alliances and achieve "deep democracy."
 They argued that Democrats need a realignment.

-His newest 2025 book, Bonfire: American Sociocide, Broken Relations and the Quest for Democracy, argues that market-driven competition and greed are breaking down social relations and community, leading to American sociocide, an epidemic of loneliness, and a breeding ground of authoritarianism.
+His 2025 book, Bonfire: American Sociocide, Broken Relations and the Quest for Democracy, argues that market-driven competition and greed are breaking down social relations and community, leading to American sociocide, an epidemic of loneliness, and a breeding ground of authoritarianism.

+In 2026, Derber published his most important work on authoritarianism called Wired for Authoritarianism: American Oligarchies and How to Rewire America for the People.
+It shows that Trump did not invent American authoritarianism; he inherited it.
+Derber shows that the Constitution is not a democratic document and explains how Americans have drunk the kool-aid about the history of American as the world's exceptionalist democracy.
+He shows that the US developed as a "covert authoritarian" system under two generations of corporate oligarchs and that Trump ushered in a third corporate regime in which American covert authoritarianism has become "overt authoritarianism."
+Kurt Jacobson, a political scientist and reviewer from the University of Chicago, calls the book "an alarm and analysis" in the "best Tom Paine tradition."